florianstancioiu/react-countries-api/README.md

-# Things you will learn about React while developing this project
+# React/JavaScript concepts used in this mini application

 - CSS Modules
 - React Router
 - useContext hook
 - useEffect hook
-- debounce
+- Debounce

 ## How to use the `useContext` hook